xfroggy/twitchtv/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Hat tip to Kenneth Amanfo Junior who collaborated with planning and problem solving as well as @fentablar from Chingu-Raccons cohort for tips starting out